Understanding Mudaraba

 - Fosters Mutual Trust and Cooperation: Mudaraba is a partnership that thrives on mutual trust and cooperation.
 Both parties, the investor and the manager work together towards a common goal.
 The success of the venture depends on the integrity and efforts of both, making this a partnership based on sincerity and fairness.

 - Encourages Risk Sharing: Unlike traditional business models where the financial risk is solely borne by one party, Mudaraba distributes the risk in a way that encourages collaboration.
-The investor bears most of the financial loss, but the manager loses his time.
+The investor bears most of the financial loss, but the manager spends his time.

 - Supports Business Growth: Mudaraba allows those with capital to invest in businesses without needing to directly manage them.
 It provides opportunities for business managers to access capital and grow their ventures without being burdened by debt or interest payments, allowing for long-term sustainability.